-After years of dedicating our work to bankruptcy cases in California, we have gathered extensive knowledge to help our clients who are considering bankruptcy, are currently going through the process of bankruptcy, or have already finalized their bankruptcy.
+After years of dedicating our work to bankruptcy cases in California, to help our clients who are considering bankruptcy, are currently going through the process of bankruptcy, or have already finalized their bankruptcy.
 One of the common questions we receive from clients is how to file taxes correctly after you have filed for bankruptcy.
 With tax season coming to a close, the following are a few tips to consider when juggling bankruptcy and taxes:

 - File Your Tax Return: While it may be tempting to not file your taxes because you know you will not be able to pay any taxes that you owe, this will actually work against you.
 Even if you are not able to pay anything, you should always file your taxes.
 Why you ask?
 Because when you file your tax return it starts several clocks that could work to your advantage.
 For example, you have three years from your filing date until discharge.
 The tax collection statute, however, is 10 years.
 The sooner you file, the sooner these time limits will take effect.
 Besides, if you do not file a tax return, the IRS will file one for you eventually and you do not want that to happen.
 The end result of an IRS filed tax return is never good.